husanyusupov/react-tether/README.md

 The tag that is used to render the Tether element, defaults to `div`.

-#### `renderElementTo`: PropTypes.string

-Where in the DOM the Tether element is appended.
-Passes in any valid selector to `document.querySelector`.
-Defaults to `document.body`.

 #### `Tether Options`:

 Any valid [Tether options](http://tether.io/#options).